projectcalico/calico/docs/calicoctl/node.md

 ### calicoctl node

-This command starts a container using the `calico/node` Docker image.
+This command performs two actions:
+1. Initialize this host for Calico by setting first-time config in etcd.
+2. (Optional) Start the `calico/node` Docker container.
+By default (or via `--runtime=docker`) the `calicoctl node` does this by downloading the `calico/node` Docker image and running it in a container.

 It is required to run the `calicoctl node` command prior to configuring endpoints to use Calico networking.
 In order to run the command, the host must